 The Thomas University Master of Science in Counseling is a professional and applied graduate degree that prepares students for positions as counselors in a wide range of human service settings.
 Students have the unique opportunity to choose from 4 counseling specialization or emphasis areas, depending on their career goals.
 Thomas University offers a core foundational counseling curriculum that covers all the content areas for students to be proficient and successful counselors, while then allowing students to choose from a specialty area to complete the 60 credit hour degree.
-The four specialization areas offered are: Clinical Mental Health Counseling, Clinical Rehabilitation Counseling, Professional School Counseling (Accreditation to be applied for in 2023) and Addiction Counseling (Accreditation to be applied for in 2023).
+The four specialization areas offered are: Clinical Mental Health Counseling, Clinical Rehabilitation Counseling, Professional School Counseling (Accreditation to be applied for in 2023).